HardisonCo/.github/international/kingdom-of-denmark/dk-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with dk_Health systems in Kingdom of Denmark.
+This document outlines how HMS-OMS is integrated with dk-health systems in Kingdom of Denmark.